 - It rents for $1,500 per month.

 - Your expenses (taxes, insurance, management, repairs, maintenance) average out to $500 per month.
-(Remember, this does not include the principal and interest payments on your mortgage, but it does include the escrowed sum for taxes and insurance.)
+(Remember, that does not include the principal and interest payments on your mortgage, but it does include the escrowed sum for taxes and insurance.)

-- Your "net operating income" is $1,000 per month, or $12,000 per year.
+- Your property's net operating income is $1,000 per month, or $12,000 per year.

-- Your cap rate is $12,000/$200,000 = 0.06, or 6 percent.
+- Your cap rate is $12,000/$200,000 = 0.06, or 6%.

-Is six percent a good return on your investment?
-That's up to you to decide.
-If you can find higher-quality tenants in a nicer neighborhood, then six percent could be a great return.
+Whether 6% makes a good return on your investment is up to you to decide.
+If you can find higher-quality tenants in a nicer neighborhood, then 6% could be a great return.
 If you're getting 6% for a shaky neighborhood with lots of risks, then this return might not be worthwhile.

 The One Percent Rule